prandell/randell-comics-graphql/notes.md

 ## Tips and Tricks

-- `Fragment` is a component offered by react to be a parent component that is essentially just an empty component. `Fragment` components don't even appear on the DOM.
+- `Fragment` is a component offered by react to be a parent component that is essentially just an empty component. `Fragment` components don't even appear on the DOM. `<></>` is a shorthand version.
 - Fonts can be added to your application from Google Fonts (or elsewhere) and imported to the `index.html` file.
 After this, they are accessible in CSS rules as a `font-family`
 - Using images that are hosted somewhere is preferrable to adding images to your public folder (but hey what can you do)